patrickbucher/daily-haskell/diary.md

+# Day 47 (Tu, 2025-09-23)

+I managed to get the `buildTreeAB` function to run; it turns out, there was a pointless circular dependency within the `where` block.
+Having resolved it, the tree was built up properly—and had substantially less leaves.
+However, descending the pruned tree as in exercise 4c crashed the program, because some paths aren't supposed to be taken.
+I'll leave it at that for chapter 11 and will continue with chapter 12 tomorrow.
+That's it for today.

 # Day 46 (Mo, 2025-09-22)

 Before implementing Alpha-Beta pruning for exercise 4d, I counted the leaves of the original tree: 255,168 for a depth of 9, i.e. the full game tree.
 I made good progress working at the implementation, even though the additional layer to put together the node using `buildNodeAB` makes it a bit harder to get right.
 Unfortunately, building the tree is stuck somewhere, as if I had interdependent values in my `where` block of `buildChildren`.
 I have to debug this when I have more time.